<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=118459&amp;fmt=gif">

 Aaron Casper

-Aaron Casper, Employee Benefits Consultant at NIS (National Insurance Services), understands the unique way governmental organizations operate, manage risk and develop budgets; hence, he delivers reliable solutions for his clients without short cuts or temporary fixes.
-Aaron advocates for his clients and prides himself on building authentic relationships, even passing up potential short-term opportunities if it doesn’t make long-term sense for his clients.
-His straightforward nature, integrity and astute sense of humor are why his customers consider him a valued strategic resource.
-Aaron Casper is a licensed insurance agent.
-He specializes in health insurance consulting for Minnesota schools, cities and counties including fully insured, self-insured, and stop-loss plans.
+Aaron Casper understands the unique way public sector organizations operate, manage risk, and develop budgets; hence, he delivers reliable solutions for his clients without short cuts or temporary fixes.
+He advocates for his clients and prides himself on building authentic relationships, even passing up potential short-term opportunities if it doesn’t make long-term sense for his clients.
+Aaron’s straightforward nature, integrity, and astute sense of humor are why his customers consider him a valued strategic resource.
+As an Employee Benefits Consultant, Aaron specializes in health insurance consulting for Minnesota public sector organizations including fully insured, self-insured, and stop-loss plans.
 Additionally, he has experience implementing OPEB liability reduction strategies as well as ensuring his clients are ACA compliant.